Craig Wright (playwright)

-Craig Wright (born April 25, 1965, in San Juan, Puerto Rico) is a playwright, television producer and writer.
+Craig Wright (born April 25, 1965, in San Juan, Puerto Rico) is a Puerto Rican–American playwright, screenwriter and television producer.
 He is known for writing for shows including Six Feet Under and Lost and creating the television series Dirty Sexy Money and Greenleaf.
 He also was the screenwriter for the movie Mr. Peabody & Sherman, released March 7, 2014.

 Biography

 Born in 1965 in Puerto Rico, Wright attended Minnesota State University- Moorhead in Moorhead, MN, St. John's University in Collegeville, Minnesota, and went on to earn a Masters of Divinity degree from the United Theological Seminary of the Twin Cities.
 He lives in Los Angeles and New York City.

 Playwright

 Wright is known primarily for his plays: Grace, Mistakes Were Made, The Pavilion, Recent Tragic Events, Main Street and numerous others.
 Wright has received awards and award nominations for his work, including the Jerome Fellowship at age 21 and apprenticeships in playwriting from the McKnight Foundation and the National Endowment for the Arts.
 Wright was the recipient of the 2009 Horton Foote Excellence in American Playwriting Award from Baylor University in Waco, Texas.
 He is a member of the ensemble of the Chicago-based A Red Orchid Theatre.